martika/FourConnectWinner/README.md

     |/    \
     X------>

-If there is more than one solution only get the first and return to improve the time.
+If there is more than one solution it only gets the first and return to improve the time.
-In the worst case (there is no winner or game is ongoing) the algorithm visit every position of the board, so the complexity is quadratic O(NxM) being NxM de size of the board.
+In the worst case (there is no winner or game is ongoing) the algorithm visits every position of the board, so the complexity is quadratic O(NxM) being NxM de size of the board.
 The algorithm requires the size of the board and input to solve the problem.